Does MTHFR gene mutations cause schizophrenia?

 MTHFR, schizophrenia, adrenalin & CFS

-Some people with certain mthfr gene mutations have a higher need for niacin, this is because niacin stops the brain from producing adrenochrome from adrenalin, which is a chemical known to induce hallucinations.
-Niacin also protects vitamin B12 from oxidation which helps to normalize methylation, this in turn is vital for keeping adrenalin and noradrenalin levels in balance which further, helps prevent chronic fatigue syndrome (CFS) that is so common in those with mthfr.
+Some people with certain mthfr gene mutations have a higher need for niacin.
+This is because niacin stops the brain from producing adrenochrome from adrenalin.
+There is a chemical known to induce hallucinations.
+Niacin also protects vitamin B12 from oxidation which helps to normalize methylation.
+This, in turn, is vital for keeping adrenalin and noradrenaline levels in balance which further.
+It helps prevent chronic fatigue syndrome (CFS) that is so common in those with mthfr.

 MTHFR, schizophrenia, histamine & copper